davidaramant/blog-content/content/post/the-buddhabrot-part-5.md

 ![Closeup of the middle of the Buddhabrot](/buddhabrot/unsymmetrical.jpg)

-You can see that it's not quite the same on both sides.
+You can see that it's not quite the same on both sides since we're ultimately picking random points to plot.
+If we somehow managed to plot an infinite number of points it _would_ look perfectly symmetrical, however.
+There's actually a bit of a subjective decision of how many points you should plot.

 Also, philosophically I don't like the idea of mirroring it.
 If I'm going through the trouble of generating gigabytes of images I want them to at least be different!